What is the 7th Inning Stretch in Baseball?

 Conclusion: What is the 7th Inning Stretch in Baseball?

 In summary, the game of baseball has its national anthem, and that is “Take Me out to the Ballgame” during the 7th inning stretch.
-Every Minor League and Major League Baseball ballpark plays this game from a tradition that began decades ago.
+Every Minor League and Major League Baseball ballpark plays this song from a tradition that began decades ago.
 While it is hard to say when the break-in action began during professional baseball games, many fans credit President William Howard Taft in 1910 during the Washington Senators and Philadelphia Athletics stretch to make the practice mainstream.

 Today, you will find “Take Me out to the Ballpark” play during the seventh inning at all ballparks.
 This baseball tradition song allows fans to stand up, stretch, use the bathroom, and more while singing the catchy tune.
 This song is probably the only time when fans of opposing teams will be singing in unison together, which adds to the popularity of the break-in action for the game.